 Located in downtown Cincinnati, the historic Fountain Square is at the heart of a district that has become a popular entertainment hub for the city.

-The square has undergone refurbishment on several occasions since its founding in 1871 and is a focal point for a year-round program of events, as well as boasting an impressive selection of bars, restaurants, and comfortable hotels.
+The square has undergone refurbishment on several occasions since its founding in 1871.
+It is a focal point for a year-round program of events, as well as boasting an impressive selection of bars, restaurants, and comfortable hotels.
 Right in the heart of downtown, the surrounding streets are where Cincinnati locals come out to play.

 Within a stone’s throw of the square, you can find classy bars like the Righteous Room, enjoy world-class food at the Crown Republic Gastropub, and even sing your lungs out at the hugely popular Japanese-style karaoke bar Tokyo Kitty.